Swagatham (1989 film)

 Swagatham (English: Welcome) is a 1989 Indian Malayalam film, directed by Venu Nagavally and produced by Anand.
-The film stars Jayaram, Urvasi, Ashokan and Parvathy in the lead roles.
+It stars Jayaram, Urvasi, Ashokan, and Parvathy in the lead roles.
 The film has musical score by Rajamani.

 Plot

-The story revolves around Ramaswamy and younger sister Veni.
-There is a group of friends surrounding them, including Sudhi, Sajan and siblings Tito and Fifi.
+The story revolves around Ramaswamy and his younger sister, Veni.
+A group of friends surround them, including Sudhi, Sajan, and the siblings, Tito and Fifi.
 Fifi is in love with Sajan while Tito and Veni secretly love each other.

 Ramaswamy is utterly dismayed when Veni elopes with Tito.
 He fails to accept the relationship as Tito is from another religion and considers it a deception.
-Tito's family accepts the couple and Tito leaves to the Middle east for work.
+Tito's family accepts the couple and Tito leaves for the Middle East for work.

 In the meantime, Sajan leaves Fifi for another girl.
 It turns out that Fifi is pregnant with his child.
 The family gets the pregnancy terminated secretly to avoid the shame it brings.